This page describes how to manage individual or group access to Identity-Aware Proxy (IAP)-secured resources at the resource level.

 Managing access with the API

-Cloud Identity and Access Management (Cloud IAM) provides a standard set of methods for creating and managing access control policies on Google Cloud Platform resources.
+Cloud Identity and Access Management (Cloud IAM) provides a standard set of methods for creating and managing access control policies on Google Cloud resources.

 Resources and Permissions